 This is a gender prediction game.
 It is said that there are old wives’ tales related to the future mom’s course of pregnancy which can help predict the gender of the baby.
 Ask guests questions as to how mommy’s pregnancy is going so far.
 Answers to these questions will help reveal clues to the gender of the baby.
 The guest with the most number of correct answers and eventually predicts the gender of the baby wins.

 Challenge your guests’ minds with a jumbled words game.
-Prepare a customized game card containing scrambled letters which will form baby-related words when arranged correctly.
-The person who can guess the most number of words or has the fastest time to complete wins.
+Prepare a game card containing 10-15 scrambled letters which will form baby-related words when arranged correctly.
+The person who can guess the most number of words or has the fastest time to complete wins a prize!
+You can give prizes for second and third place winners if you wish.
+The words can also be themed on something fun, like things to do with the mom-to-be.

 This is a simple yet challenging game.
 Distribute the game cards printed with letters from A to Z vertically.
 Ask the participants to write down baby-related items or words starting with each particular letter.
 The first person to complete the list wins.